 In 2025, Tesla’s position on the stock market continues to provoke strong opinions.
-On one hand, some view it as a pioneer in electric and autonomous mobility; on the other, several controversies and a shifting political landscape weigh heavily on the brand's image.
-Elon Musk’s media involvement, combined with his role in supporting conservative political figures seeking public spending cuts, worries some investors.
-Analysts argue that this political association has become paradoxical: attempting to boost confidence in Tesla might instead further politicise it, potentially alienating environmentally conscious consumers.
+On one hand, Tesla is viewed by some as a pioneer in electric and autonomous mobility; on the other, several controversies and a shifting political landscape weigh heavily on the brand's image.
+Elon Musk’s media involvement, combined with his role in the Trump administration and its drive to cut public spending, worries some investors.
+Analysts points out the paradox in this political association: attempting to boost confidence in Tesla might instead further politicise it, potentially alienating environmentally conscious consumers.

-Given this context, should investors still believe in Tesla’s potential or consider reducing exposure?
+Given this context, should investors still believe in Tesla’s potential or consider limiting their exposure?

-Elon Musk’s alignment with conservative politics and recent public displays (such as showcasing Tesla vehicles at politically charged events) have reinforced perceptions of Tesla becoming a symbol for a conservative segment.
-Intended to reassure markets, these moves have instead caused discomfort among many long-standing customers, typically associated with ecological values.
-In an international climate where environmental issues are highly politicised, Tesla risks losing appeal among liberal consumers, while conservative supporters show limited enthusiasm for widespread adoption of electric vehicles.
-This disconnect weakens demand and exacerbates concerns over Tesla’s dependency on Musk’s public image.
+Elon Musk’s alignment with Trump's politics and recent public displays (such as showcasing Tesla vehicles in front of the White House) have reinforced perceptions of Tesla becoming a symbol for a conservative segment.
+Although these moves were intended to reassure markets, they have instead caused discomfort among many long-standing Tesla customers, typically hot on ecological values.
+In an international climate where environmental issues are highly politicised, Tesla risks losing its appeal among liberal consumers, while Trump supporters continue to show limited enthusiasm for widespread adoption of electric vehicles.
+This disconnect weakens demand and exacerbates concerns over Tesla shares' dependency on Musk’s public image.

 Tesla share price evolution: recent trends